 CSM and its IARs will provide investment advice and portfolio management on a continuous basis to its clients.
-Through personal discussions with the client's IAR, in which goals and objectives based on the client's particular circumstances are established, the IAR will develop the client's personal investment policy.
+The IAR Managed programs can be discretionary or non-discretionary and it is the IAR that would exercise discretion.
+In a discretionary account, you delegate to your investment adviser the authority to decide what securities to buy or sell for your account.
+In a non-discretionary account, your investment adviser will provide you with advice in the form of recommendations but the decision to buy or sell securities is made by you Through personal discussions with the client's IAR, in which goals and objectives based on the client's particular circumstances are established, the IAR will develop the client's personal investment policy.
 During the data-gathering process, we determine the client's individual objectives, time horizons, risk tolerance, and liquidity needs.
 As appropriate, we may also review and discuss a client's prior investment history, as well as family composition and background.
 Based upon the information provided by the client, the IAR will assist the client in determining the suitability of participating in the Program and will select an appropriate Sub-Program to investment for the client's account.
 All client assets invested in the Program will be held in custody by a qualified custodian.
 CSM does not custody client assets.